Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \subsubsection{Model Training}

-Three model families are trained to forecast the representations of the target variable as introduced in Section~\ref{sec:time_series_anaylsis}: a statistical model (VARMA-inspired), a machine learning model (Random Forest), and a deep learning model (LSTM).
-To reduce seasonal effects, each model was retrained monthly (Random Forest and the VARMA-inspired model from scratch; LSTM incrementally) for a given training window length.
-The training data was constructed using a sliding-window, where each sample corresponds to a fixed-length sequence of past observations used to predict the \textit{Maintained} score---or a derived representation---for a subsequent month.
+We evaluate two model families to forecast the four representations of the target variable: a machine learning model (Random Forest, RF) and a deep learning model (Long Short-Term Memory, LSTM).
+To reduce seasonal effects, each model was retrained monthly (RF from scratch; LSTM incrementally) for a given training window length.
+The training data was constructed using a sliding-window, where each sample corresponds to a fixed-length sequence of past observations used to predict the \textit{Maintained} score---or a derived representation---for one or more subsequent months.
 All models were trained on identical inputs and targets to ensure comparability.
 Note, that the selected models do not represent state-of-the-art approaches in each family, but rather serve as well-established baselines to assess the feasibility of forecasting different representations of the \textit{Maintained} score.

-\paragraph{Statistical Approach (VARMA-inspired)} The statistical baseline follows a VARMA-inspired approach that captures linear interdependencies between multiple temporal features through structured feature engineering.
-Instead of fitting a classical VARMAX model directly---which is infeasible for large-scale cross-sectional repository data---we extract temporal aggregates, statistical moments, and cross-variable interactions that reflect core VARMA principles.
-These features encode autoregressive behavior, moving-average effects, and multivariate relationships among repository activity signals.
-The resulting feature vectors are used to train lightweight statistical models, leading to a computationally tractable approximation of multivariate autoregressive dynamics suitable for forecasting maintenance outcomes.
-For simplicity, we refer to this VARMA-inspired approach simply as VARMA in the remainder of the paper.

-\paragraph{Machine Learning Approach (Random Forest)} The Random Forest regressor (\texttt{sklearn.ensemble.RandomForestRegressor}) models non-linear relationships between temporal features and maintenance dynamics.
+\textbf{Machine Learning Approach.} The RF regressor was implemented using the \texttt{sklearn} framework, which models non-linear relationships between temporal features and maintenance dynamics.
 Each multivariate sequence was flattened from its original $(n, t, f)$ structure into $(n, t \times f)$ to comply with the regressor’s tabular input format.
 The ensemble was trained with 100 estimators, unrestricted tree depth, and a fixed random seed to ensure reproducibility.
-By aggregating multiple decorrelated decision trees, the model captures non-linear interactions while mitigating overfitting and provides a robust benchmark against more complex sequential architectures such as LSTM models.
+By aggregating multiple decorrelated decision trees, the model captures non-linear interactions while mitigating overfitting.
+This provides a robust and computationally efficient benchmark against more complex sequential architectures such as LSTM models.